elcobvg/laravel-opcache/README.md

 ### Caching Eloquent models

 Depending on how you've configured caching in your project, you may want to cache full Eloquent models.
-If so, base your model classes on `ElcoBvG\Opcache\Model` instead of the regular Eloquent base model class, so they can be retrieved correctly from cache.
+If so, base your model classes on `ElcoBvg\Opcache\Model` instead of the regular Eloquent base model class, so they can be retrieved correctly from cache.

 ### References